Vansladd/Amazon_web_scraper/README.md

 # 🕸️ Web Scraping ETL Pipeline with Airflow & Streamlit

-This project is an end-to-end data engineering pipeline that scrapes product data from Amazon, stores it in a PostgreSQL database, and provides a user-friendly interface for viewing the results using Streamlit.
+This project is an end-to-end data engineering pipeline that scrapes product data from Amazon, stores it in a PostgreSQL database, and provides a user-friendly interface for viewing the results using Streamlit.The pipeline is built using Python, Apache Airflow, and Docker, and incorporates automated testing and continuous integration/deployment (CI/CD).

 ## 🚀 Features

 - 🔄 **ETL Pipeline** using Apache Airflow
 - 🧲 **Web Scraping** with BeautifulSoup and requests
 - 🗄️ **Data Storage** in PostgreSQL
-- 🧪 **Streamlit App** to visualize and explore the scraped data
+- 🖥️ **Streamlit App** to visualize and explore the scraped data
 - 🐳 **Dockerized Environment** for easy setup
+- 🧪 **Unit and Integration Tests with Pytest** to ensure the reliability of the pipeline
 - 🔐 **Environment Variables** managed via `.env`
+- 🚀 **CI/CD Pipeline** using GitHub Actions for automated testing, Docker image building, and deployment
 ---

 ## ⚙️ Technologies Used